 Also interesting is a painting of the famous poet Dante (ca. 1265-1321) by Domenico di Michelino (1417-1491).
 Dante is holding a copy of his Divine Comedy in his hands, and seems to be pointing at scenes from Hell on the left side of the painting.
 In the background, we see Mount Purgatory with Adam and Eve in the Earthly Paradise on top.
 On the right is the city of Florence, with Brunelleschi’s dome featured prominently.
 This is of course the Florence of Domenico’s days, not the Florence as Dante would have known it.
 To the left of Brunelleschi’s dome, we see the towers of the Bargello and the Badia Fiorentina, while to the right of it, the tower of the Palazzo Vecchio is depicted, as well as Giotto’s campanile.
 There is a smaller tower between these two which might be the lantern of the Baptistery.
 Note that Dante is painted standing outside the city, the city he had been banished from in 1301.
 Dante died twenty years later in Ravenna and was buried there.

 The frescoes on the inside of the dome are perhaps the most impressive works of art in the Duomo.
-Originally the dome was not decorated at all on the inside, but Grand Duke Cosimo I de’ Medici ordered Giorgio Vasari (1511-1574) to fresco the entire surface, some 3.600 square metres.
+Originally the dome interior was not decorated at all, but Grand Duke Cosimo I de’ Medici ordered Giorgio Vasari (1511-1574) to fresco the entire surface, some 3.600 square metres.
 Vasari’s fresco of The Last Judgment is simply huge, and the artist died before it was completed.
 Federico Zuccari (ca. 1540-1609), who may have already been involved in the project, continued the work and finished the great fresco in 1579.

 One of the oldest decorations inside the Duomo can be found above the main entrance.
 Just below the huge clock made by Paolo Uccello, one can see a lunette with a charming mosaic of the Coronation of the Virgin.
 Several angels are depicted in the scene, and the symbols of the four evangelists – eagle, ox, lion, man – are present as well.
 Vasari attributed the work to Gaddo Gaddi (ca. 1240-1312), who was both a friend of Giotto and Taddeo Gaddi’s father.
 If Vasari’s attribution is correct, the mosaic was probably executed in the early 1300s.